kamrul2107102/AndroidProjectEVoteApp/README.md

 This is a simple e-vote app that integrates Firebase Authentication, Firebase Realtime Database, and JSON parsing to manage user login, registration, and vote storage.

-Special thanks to the [EasyVote Android App](https://github.com/Dilan012/EasyVote-Android-App/blob/master/build.gradle) for the inspiration and guidance on building this app.

 ## Features

 - **Firebase Authentication**: Secure user login and registration system using Firebase.